 Rachael spent the next 3 weeks in the Neuro ICU where they focused on stabilizing her critical condition.
 They placed her on a vent to facilitate breathing and attended to her other vital conditions.
 We’re grateful to all of her caregivers for the excellent and personalized care she received while at Barnes.
 On Thursday, August 3rd, Rachael’s condition stabilized and she was air transported to an acute care hospital in the Chicagoland area.

 Today Rachael remains in a semi-conscious state and is receiving respiratory, physical, occupational and speech therapy.
 Since August 8th Rachael has been breathing without the aid of a ventilator.

-Rachael has a long road to recovery ahead of her, and we are by her side supporting her every step of the way.
+Rachael has a long road ahead of her, and we are by her side supporting her every step of the way.
 While in the hospital, one of the physicians asked me, “what would Rachael want”?
 The answer, a fighting chance.
 Rachael didn’t give up on anything she was passionate about, especially life.
 She loves life and lived it to the fullest.

 We know that God is the ultimate physician and healer and our prayers for Rachael’s healing and recovery have been unceasing and steadfast.
 Like the Canaanite woman in the bible who asks Jesus for healing for her daughter, we are determined and will not give up.
 We ask that you continue to stand with us as a faith community with unceasing prayers for Rachael’s healing, recovery and that God give Rachael a chance to fight her way back to us.